The biology of narcissism and the case for research

 I once listened to a lecture by a philosopher who observed that, in a society of cannibals, the business of eating human flesh would be considered quite unremarkable.
 We are in a similar but immeasurably more grave situation, living in a period which will be looked upon by historians as almost inexplicably barbaric.
 In July 2024, we had a general election in the UK in which we elected the government that will dictate British foreign policy for the next five years, and yet only a very small percentage of the electorate voted in protest of the UK’s proactive logistical and intelligence support for the genocide ongoing in Gaza.

 We have a riddle.
 Elected politicians in the USA and the UK have been colluding in the slaughter, and to the best of my knowledge, they suffer from no psychological disorder known to science.
 They parrot ‘Israel’s right to defend itself’ as if genocide could by any stretch of the imagination be considered an act of self-defence.
-The stated goal is the elimination of Hamas.
+The stated goal was the elimination of Hamas.
 To kill a single Hamas commander in Jabalia, Israel dropped a 1,000-pound bomb on an apartment building killing over 100 civilian residents.
 That is the logic of the world’s first AI-driven genocide.
 In order to eliminate Hamas, there is in fact no alternative.

 Were we living in the Middle Ages, we might call it evil, and of course, many activists take that view.
 However, another perspective, as Tony Blair once explained, is that “someone has to be strong enough to take the hard decisions”.
 Adolf Eichmann would have supported this view.
 Like Nazis, both Joe Biden and Keir Starmer can rationalise to their own satisfaction the collective punishment and genocidal slaughter of 41,000 innocent civilians, including a confirmed minimum of 16,000 children.
 But Psychology is yet to arrive at the point at which it can identify the pathology common to these accomplices of genocide, and their fascist forebears.